icgc-dcc/dcc-docs/docs/submission/pcawg/pancancer-clinical-data-requirements.md

 ### Overview:

 During the past few Releases, DCC has requested that PCAWG projects provide clinical data for all of their PCAWG submissions.
 However, a review of the last ICGC Release (Release 20) has shown that clinical data is still missing from many projects, with some projects systematically missing certain essential fields.
 This will result in large differences in the amount and completeness of clinical data, making it difficult to make any meaningful clinical correlations when carrying out PCAWG data analysis.
-In an effort to ensure clinical data completeness, especially for some critical fields, DCC will be contacting some PCAWG projects on a project-by-project basis with regards to significant missing or incorrect clinical data.
-All clinical discrepancies and/or missing PCAWG data in DCC should be fixed by Feburary 5th 2015.
+In an effort to ensure clinical data completeness, especially for some critical fields, DCC will be contacting some PCAWG projects on a project-by-project basis with regards to missing or incorrect clinical data.
+All clinical discrepancies and/or missing PCAWG data in DCC should be fixed by Feburary 5th 2016.
 This date is set by the PCAWG Steering Committee (Stein, Campbell, Getz & Korbel) to ensure working groups are able to access the necessary information in a timely manner, to allow all other dependent workflows.

 The DCC Submission system will report the following issues with PCAWG data during validation: